loris-fab/NWB_converter_PB/README.md

-# 🧪 NWB Conversion Pipeline for PB Sessions
+# 🧪 NWB Conversion Pipeline for LB Sessions

 This project provides a conversion pipeline for **single-neuron membrane potential recordings** from unpublished experiments into the standard **Neurodata Without Borders (NWB)** format.